GreenIron/FAA-NLP-Project/README.md

 Other than that my main findings are that:
 * There is some overlap between what's a Description vs. a Limitations/Conditions.
 For example the RFMS and ICA can be found in one on the other.
-* Limitations/Conditions is sometimes used for configuration control.
+* Limitations/Conditions is sometimes used for additional configuration control.
 * There is a wide variability on how those fields are used (depth of explainations).

 # All DRS and the other non DRS documents